SSean08/802.11-Technical-Standard-for-Emergency-Mapping-of-an-object-location/README.md

 Future amendments or additions will be expected concerning the text and possible features that can be added, whether from its purpose or technical features.

+(Date of addition, addition index)
+04/06/2022 - 0

+ESP32 Freedom output might be used, but 802.11 standard is used which makes use of 2.4 and 5 GHZ frequencies that might hinder the data transmission speed.